d3xter666/ui5con-2019-mean-stack-with-ui5/README.md

 ## Agenda

 1. Bootstrap- initial project with dependencies.
-Describe needed packages
-2. Build a simple static server
+2. Build a simple static server.
 3. Build the frontend
-    - Split into steps
     - Rename all JS files to TS
+    - Switch to ES6 syntax
     - Layouts
         - Use mock data
     - Enable CRUD (mocked)
 4. Backend + GraphQL
 5. Integrate frontend with the backend
-    - Create GraphQL library
+    - Create GraphQL model
     - Enable real CRUD
-6. Build a self containing app
+6. Build a self-containing app
     - Change static server to serve content from the /dist folder
-    - Switch Service Worker caches to the /dist folder + Component-preload
+    - Switch Service Worker caches to the /dist folder
 7. Build a Progressive Web App with UI5
     - manifest
     - Service Worker